 Reaction & Thoughts:

-“Your are next,” the hysterical country doctor screams.
-That always gives me the willies.
-Directed by Don Siegel (Dirty Harry) from a screenplay by Daniel Mainwaring based on Jack Finney’s novel, Invasion of the Body Snatchers is one of the key films of the ’50s.
+Invasion of the Body Snatchers is one of the key films of the ’50s.
 This landmark film took horror out of old castles in Transylvania and dropped it in the middle of a picture-perfect all-American town, where it belongs.
-This is where modern horror begins — from this point forward no place was safe, not even a Mayberry-like community.
+This is where modern horror begins; from this point forward no place was safe, not even a sleepy rural town.

 The flashback framework was imposed by the studio.
 I’ve seen the movie without these scenes and it is even scarier that way.
 The studio wanted a more hopeful resolution — money people never like depressing stories.
 However, no matter what version you see, the movie works marvelously well despite a shoestring budget.

 The film moves very fast so there is a sense of urgency that enhances the atmosphere of paranoia.
 The practical effects — the gooey doubles are icky! — still have the power to spook you.
-I also loved Ellsworth Fredericks’s expressionistic camera work and Carmen Dragon’s edgy music score.
+I also loved Ellsworth Fredericks’s (Sayonara and Seven Days in May) expressionistic camera work and Carmen Dragon’s (Dishonored Lady and Kiss Tomorrow Goodbye) edgy music score.

 The acting is good too.
-McCarthy is terrific.
+McCarthy is terrific — the actor conveys convincingly the proper amount of anxiety as he uncovers the mystery.
 Dana Wynter (Airport) and Carolyn Jones (Morticia, TV’s Addams Family) are excellent scream queens.
 Director Sam Peckinpah (The Wild Bunch and Straw Dogs) has a bit as a gas man.

 Conclusions & Final Thoughts: